 - Ray Charles (Robinson)note

-- Willem-Alexander, Prince of Orange and now King of The Netherlands, ran in the New York Marathon under the name "W.A. van Buren."
+- Willem-Alexander, then Prince of Orange and now King of The Netherlands, ran in the New York Marathon under the name "W.A. van Buren."
 "Van Buren" is a lesser known title of the Dutch royal family.

 - Likewise, Czar Peter the Great of Russia used the name "Pyotr Mikhailov" (Peter Michaelson) as an alias abroad.
 He was grandson of Czar Michael I Romanov.